ThreatConnect-Inc/threatconnect-developer-docs/docs/tcex/building_apps.rst

 Building Apps
 =============

 The ThreatConnect |trade| TcEx Framework provides the :py:mod:`~tcex.tcex_local.TcExLocal` module which includes functionality for testing and building apps locally.
-The TcEx Framework ships with the Python script ``app.py`` which can be copied to the base of you App for an easy interface to the TcExLocal module.
+The TcEx Framework ships with the Python script ``app.py`` which can be copied to the base of your App for an easy interface to the TcExLocal module.

 The ``__main__.py`` file provided with the TcEx framework should also be copied to your App base directory.
 This script will be called when the ThreatConnect Platform executes the App.